Summer Trips to Lowell Observatory

 Come walk straight down the center of Aspen St. and see what the local vendors have brought in.
 Every week there are different local items available, however the local favorites continue to come back.
 There are options for everyone to enjoy such as, fresh veggies, gluten free options, local art, and even canned foods for sale.

-Date: Wednesdays June 1 – July 30, 2023
+Date: Wednesdays June 5 – July 31, 2024

-Location: Aspen Street, Downtown Flagstaff
+Location: Flagstaff City Hall parking lot on Aspen Street, Downtown Flagstaff

 Learn More